laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

         end

+## Line continuation

 While light programs are line-based, if the last character on a line is ``\`` the statement is assumed to be continued on the following line.
-This can be useful to prevent excessively long lines.
+This can be useful to prevent excessively long lines in source code, making it more readable.

-The following shows a valid light program, but it is certainly not advisable to write like this:
+The following shows a valid light program, but it is certainly _not advisable_ to write like this:

     run \
        when\